Baker Hall 322

 - Blair, E. S. & Marcum, T. M. "Good advice: How do attorneys instruct, assist, and encourage entrepreneurs to make good entity choices?"
 USASBE, New Orleans, LA, January, 2012.

 - Day, M., Stanton, A. A., Beugre, C. D., Blair, E. S., Michl, T., Krueger, N. F., Taing, S. (2010).
 "Next Steps in Brain-based Research and the Firm: From Entrepreneurship to Organization Behavior.”
 Academy of Management, Montreal.

 Eden is a member of the President’s Committee for Entrepreneurship and Innovation, a cross-disciplinary committee working to promote entrepreneurship across the campus.
 She co-founded the Turner School of Entrepreneurship and Innovation and is chair of its Curriculum Advisory Committee and the faculty liaison between the Foster College of Business and the Turner School.
 She is also co-advisor for the Bradley chapter of the Collegiate Entrepreneurs’ Organization and Enactus (formerly SIFE).

+Eden sits on the editorial board of the International Entrepreneurship and Management Journal and the Entrepreneurship & Innovation Exchange.
 As an ad hoc reviewer, Eden has reviewed recently for the Journal of Small Business Strategy, Journal of Small Business Management, the Academy of Management and the United States Association of Small Business and Entrepreneurship (USASBE).
-Eden is the 2013-2014 chair of USASBE’s Law and Entrepreneurship Special Interest Group.
+Eden is the 2014-2015 board member for USASBE.
 She is Bradley’s Affiliate Partner representative to the Central Illinois chapter of the National Association of Women Business Owners (NAWBO).